This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 We’ve already covered one type of massage gun, the Theragun Pro, but I’ve added another one here.

-Its extra portability makes this ideal for taking with you on your travels and is ideal for those moments when you feel a little tightness in your muscles.
+Its extra portability makes this ideal for taking with you on your travels and is ideal for those moments when you feel a slight tightness in your muscles.

-Since it is on the smaller side, it’s not going to do much for you on the larger muscle groups as it simply doesn’t have that kind of power.
+Since it is on the smaller side, it won’t do much for you on the larger muscle groups as it simply doesn’t have that kind of power.

 However, it does work well on smaller muscle groups.